 You don’t have to start this minute!
 The first step to making a lifestyle change is deciding you want to make a change.
 You don’t have to become a strict vegan after watching one documentary.
 Chances are, if you jump headfirst into a very different way of eating without doing some reading and prep-work, you will set yourself up for failure.
 Commend yourself for being open to the idea of changing, and then get Vegucated!!
-There is a wealth of information on whole food plant-based (WFPD) diets on the internet, in books, and in documentaries.
+There is a wealth of information on plant-based diets on the internet, in books, and in documentaries.
 For the science folks, I can even refer you to a website that archives every scientific journal related to plant-based research.
 Choose your preferred method of learning and dig in.
 Click here to see my favorite plant-based resources.

 Jump in for 21 days.
 Once you’ve done some reading/research/vegucating, I highly encourage you to try a fully plant-based diet for 3 weeks, a mini-commitment.
 There are at least two reasons for this.
 First, you will notice the physical benefits of the diet within 3 weeks, and the more closely you follow the diet, the more significant those effects will be (increased energy, better bowel function, less bloating/GI discomfort, weight loss, lower blood pressure, lower blood sugar).
 Second, many foods are quick to give us pleasure or ignite sentiment (ex: sugars, fats, salt, cheese, eggs, other animal products).
 When we consume these foods, we want more, even when our brain tells us we are full.
-Many food substances act like opiates (drugs) in the brain, binding to opioid receptors and causing us to feel pleasure or even emotional attachment to foods.
+Many food substances act like opiates (yes, drugs) in the brain, binding to opioid receptors and causing us to feel pleasure or even emotional attachment to foods.
 These foods literally make us feel good, but only for a short time, and then our brain tells us to eat more.
 Sugar is one of these addictive substances.
 There is evidence that cheese may also be addictive.
 Do we tell a cigarette smoker or alcoholic to only use their addictive substance periodically?
-If we did, they probably would not succeed.
+If we did, they would never succeed.
 When it comes to diet, food addictions (while not always as serious as drug/alcohol addictions) are strongly influenced by taste.
 The more we taste the sugar, fat, cheese, etc., the more we desire it.
 Further, sugary, fatty, and salty foods can desensitize our taste buds and make foods in their natural state seem bland and boring.
 As you remove these taste-ruining foods from your diet, it takes only a few short weeks for the taste buds to re-calibrate.
 You’ll crave less sugar and salt, and amounts you normally found acceptable will seem overpowering.
-Whole, plant-based foods seasoned with herbs, citrus, and small amounts of sea salt will be tasty and satisfying.
+Whole, plant-based foods seasoned with herbs, citrus, and small amounts of sea salt & black pepper will be tasty and satisfying.
 Your palate will also begin to notice more subtle flavors when you eliminate the taste-ruining foods.
 Give plant-based 21 days, see how you feel, and then decide whether it’s something you want to continue.
 This trial period is short enough to use the psychological trick of telling yourself you can eat whatever you want on day 22, but long enough to learn the basics of plant-based eating.

 Meal plan.
 This cannot be overstated.
 Meal planning will help you stay on track for the week, and give you a good excuse to avoid that lunchtime office trip to the burger joint.
 One of the most common questions I get is, “what do you cook?”
 Good news!
 There are dozens upon dozens of plant-based foods to cook!
 We are afraid to remove the meat from our plate because we honestly have no clue what to put in its place.
 We fear malnutrition, muscle atrophy, turning into a pumpkin, all very mythical things that don’t need to happen when you transition to a WFPB diet.
 It only takes some experimentation and understanding that meat no longer needs to be the center or attention, or on the plate at all.
 My plant-based partner in crime and I will shop for the week on Sundays.
 Pick your day, and stick to it.
 Find 1-2 recipes for lunches, and 1-2 recipes for dinners.
 Make sure that at least 2 of these recipes are “easy” to avoid feeling overwhelmed in the kitchen.
 I like to make my lunches for the week on Sunday, so for the rest of the week I only have to focus on cooking dinner.